wolandark/wim/README.md

 <br>

 # Intro
-This is a Vim configuration that gets you a similar experience as a full-featured IDE.
-Its made from the ground up from the vanilla Vim with the help of plugins and .vimrc configurations.
-You will never have to wait for an IDE to launch
+The purpose of this project is to not only provide an IDE-like vimrc, but also to teach you how it is constructed.It is made from the ground up from the vanilla Vim with the help of plugins and .vimrc configurations.

 # Dependencies
 - Vim 8+ upto latest (Tested and also works on vim 7)